-Given the State's Mini-Maxi restrictions for the residential Energy Code, and the fact that the Regional Code Collaboration Suggested 2018 Energy Code Amendment Package has already been implemented in other jurisdictions, staff recommends that Council move forward with a similar ordinance for Shoreline.
+Given the State's Mini-Maxi restrictions for the residential Energy Code, and the fact that the Regional Code Collaboration Suggested 2018 Energy Code Amendment Package continues to be pursued in other jurisdictions, albeit at a slower pace, staff recommends that Council move forward with adoption of proposed Ordinance No. 948.
+Potential Council action on proposed Ordinance No. 948 is currently scheduled for December 6, 2021.
+It is also currently proposed that if enacted, these requirements would become effective July 1, 2022.
+This will provide building industry stakeholders time to be educated on these new Code provisions.